Chapter 8 : Suspect

 “Dad just asked how many pancakes you’d like,” Edward said.

-“Oh, um two would be great, thanks old man.”
+“Oh, em, two would be great, thanks old man.”
 I chanced a glance at Edward and he was still looking at me with an anxious look in his eyes.
 I looked back at the table and pulled at the tips of my hair.
 I couldn’t bring them into this and I wondered why I had come here at all.
-This wasn’t protecting them but dragging them into the mess.
+This wasn’t protecting them, but I feared it would drag them into the mess.

-He was the one responsible for all the delightful little pamphlets they were handing out too.
+Crouch was the one responsible for all the delightful little pamphlets they were handing out too.
 Ones about home safety and protecting yourself from the terrorists who threaten our much deserved peace.
 His words, not mine.
 The one I especially liked was about keeping your door locked.
-It might keep out muggle neighbours and five year olds but a wizard bent on killing you was a different story altogether.
+It might keep out muggle neighbours and five year olds, but a wizard bent on killing you was a different story altogether.
 It’s not like he’s going to cower and scream ‘look, it’s a locked door, my greatest weakness’.
 But hey ho, it was better than when the Minister for Magic tried to make every death and abduction as an inconvenience rather than murder.
+That was a right scandal.

 A plate slid in front of me with two pancakes covered with sugar and lemon.
 I smiled my thanks and rolled the pancakes up tightly, licking my fingers when the lemon juice dripped out of the end of it and onto my hands.
 There was a momentary silence and I knew they were just watching me.
 My dad briefly placed his hand on my shoulder and gave it a tight squeeze.